Global multidisciplinary journal of employment and social issues

 The study reviews national law and practice on both maternity and paternity at work in 185 countries and territories including leave, benefits, employment protection, health protection, breastfeeding arrangements at work and childcare.

 This practical policy resource brings together knowledge, policy innovations and good practices in addressing the informal economy and facilitating the transition to formality.

 This valuable wide-ranging reference tool meets the ever-increasing demand for timely, accurate and accessible information on the rapidly changing world of work.
-The KILM offers the general user with instant and uncomplicated access to data and analysis on the world's labour markets.

 First in the series Advances in Labour Studies, this book is an international and interdisciplinary response to the neoliberal ideologies that have shaped labour market regulation in recent decades.
-It draws on contributions by leading experts across a range of disciplines, including economics, law, political science and industrial relations.